Oronemu/mira-web/src/content/legal/privacy.en.md

 ### 5.9.
 Widget Data

-Home Screen and Lock Screen widgets read data from an App Group container shared with the main app (current streak, latest entry preview).
+Home Screen and Lock Screen widgets read data from a small shared on-device storage area (current streak, latest entry preview).
 No outbound network requests are made from widgets.

 ### 5.11.
 Subscription & Transaction Data *(Mira Pro subscribers only)*

-When you purchase Mira Pro through the iOS App Store, the following data flows from Apple to Mira's Cloudflare Worker so we can grant Pro access:
+When you purchase Mira Pro through the iOS App Store, the following data flows from Apple to Mira's backend so we can grant Pro access:

-- `originalTransactionId` — Apple's stable identifier for your subscription (does **not** identify you personally; specific to Mira on this Apple ID).
+- a stable, app-scoped subscription identifier issued by Apple (does **not** identify you personally; specific to Mira on your Apple ID);
-- `transactionId` — per-transaction identifier for renewals and refunds.
+- a per-transaction identifier for renewals and refunds;
-- `productId` — which Mira Pro subscription plan you bought.
+- the Mira Pro plan you purchased (monthly or yearly);
-- `purchaseDate`, `expiresDate`, `revocationDate` — subscription lifecycle timestamps.
+- subscription lifecycle timestamps (purchase, expiry, refund/revocation);
-- `bundleId` — confirms the transaction is for our app.
-- `environment` — `Production` or `Sandbox`.
+- the App Store environment (production or sandbox);
-- `appAccountToken` (optional UUID) — set to a random per-install identifier; lets us correlate a device to a transaction without learning your Apple ID.
+- an optional random per-install token that lets us correlate a device to a transaction without learning your Apple ID;
-- App Store Server Notifications V2 payloads — Apple posts subscription lifecycle events (renewals, refunds, expirations, revocations) to our worker; the JWS-signed payloads are verified, stored as the latest entitlement snapshot, and otherwise dropped.
+- App Store subscription lifecycle notifications (renewals, refunds, expirations, revocations) — the signed payloads are verified, stored as the latest entitlement snapshot, and otherwise dropped.

-**Storage:** Cloudflare Workers KV (encrypted at rest by Cloudflare; us-multi-region with EU options).
-The latest entitlement snapshot per `originalTransactionId` is retained up to 365 days so that we can answer "is this user Pro?" between app launches without re-running the full StoreKit verification each time.
+**Storage:** Cloudflare key-value storage, encrypted at rest.
+The latest entitlement snapshot per subscriber is retained up to 365 days so that we can answer "is this user Pro?" between app launches without re-running the full App Store verification each time.

 **Apple does not send us your name, email, Apple ID, or payment instrument.** Only the technical fields above.